credli/khalilstemmler-blog/src/pages/articles/software-design-architecture/full-stack-software-design.md

 Understanding how to:

-- Architect a system to serve the needs of it's users
+- Architect a system to serve the needs of its users
 - Write code that's easy to change
 - Write code that's easy to maintain
 - Write code that's easy to test